Below are answers to frequently asked questions from many of our clients whose long term disability (LTD) insurance claims were denied.

 Once you receive a letter of denial from your insurance company, you should contact a disability attorney immediately.
 Most disability policies have deadlines for submitting an appeal.

-Our disability attorneys will evaluate your claim at no cost or obligation to you.
+Our long term disability attorneys will evaluate your claim at no cost or obligation to you.
 In free consultation with us, you will get the clear and ethical information you need to make the right decision on how to move forward with your claim.
 But do not delay and miss critical deadlines.
 The sooner we become involved in dealing with the insurance company, the more time we will have to assemble medical, vocational and other substantive information to support your appeal.

 You can discuss these and any other disability insurance questions with an experienced lawyer by calling us toll free at (800) 562-9830.
 In most cases, we work on a contingency fee basis.
 This means that no retainer is required, and there are no fees until we win.